 What are 3-way moneyline bets?

 A typical moneyline wager asks you to pick which side will win the game.
-A three-way moneyline asks you to pick one of the two sides as the winner or if the game will end in a tie.
+A three-way moneyline asks you to pick one of the two sides as the winner OR if the game will end in a tie or draw.

-So, if you’re wagering on a sport that doesn’t have ties, like the NFL or NBA, you generally would pick between Team A and Team B to walk away as the winners.
-However, in sports where a tie is possible — most commonly soccer — you would have the option to choose Team A, Team B, or a tie, which some sportsbooks refer to as a draw.
+So, if you’re wagering on a sport that doesn’t have ties, like college basketball or the NBA, you generally would pick between Team A and Team B to walk away as the winners.
+However, in sports where a tie is possible, most commonly soccer, you would have the option to choose Team A, Team B, or a tie, which some sportsbooks refer to as a draw.

 What is a 3-way moneyline bet in football?

 When it comes to NFL betting, preseason and regular season games can end in ties at the end of the overtime period.
-However, it’s important to note that NFL playoff games can’t end in ties, so the overtime rules are slightly different.
+However, it’s important to note that NFL playoff games can’t end in ties, so the overtime rules are slightly different in the postseason.

 If you do decide to bet on a draw during the preseason and regular season, here’s an example of a potential three-way moneyline bet that is offered at most sportsbooks if you’re betting on the New England Patriots: